nurpax/blog/posts/2019-07-27-c64jasm-object-literals.md

 #thumb: /images/c64/c64jasm/c64jasm-starter-example.png
 ---

 The latest [c64jasm] v0.6.0 added support for JavaScript style object literals.
 This turned out to be surprisingly useful!
-This post will go over this feature and some c64jasm tricks that this feature enables.
+Here we'll go over this feature and some tricks that it enables.

 This post assumes you're already familiar with the c64jasm assembler (see: [c64jasm manual](https://nurpax.github.io/c64jasm/)).